FabriceSalvaire/PyDVI/_sources/dvi-format.txt

  Device-Independent File Format
 ================================

-The Device-independent file format in descriped in the :file:`dvitype.web` file from Web2C.
+The Device-independent file format is described in the :file:`dvitype.web` file from Web2C.
 Part of this documentation comes from this file.

 The DVI format was designed by David R. Fuchs in 1979.